 - If the frontal hairline or temples are changing, start with Hairline Hair Loss: Causes, Clues & Next Steps.

-- If visible thinning is paired with itch, pain, scale, pustules, or crusting, use Scalp Symptoms & Hair Loss: Causes & Next Steps.
+- If visible thinning is paired with itch, pain, scale, pustules, crusting, burning, or tenderness, use Scalp Symptoms & Hair Loss: Causes & Next Steps.

 How visible thinning usually shows up